SteveDaulton/tlp-battery-boost/README.md

 battery_boost
 ```

-The app will:
+When launched the app will:

 - Prompt for your sudo password.
-- Initialize TLP to default settings.
+- Initialise TLP to default settings.
 - Show the current battery status.
 - Provide a button to toggle between default and full-charge modes.